CGBassPlayer/CGBassPlayer/README.md

 I'm a Developer working out of Cobleskill, New York.

-I enjoy writing code and putting on a good show.
+I enjoy writing code and putting on concerts.

 ---